Introduction

 This is a math question.
 The document says $49/month annually, so the answer is $49 x 12 = $588.
 But the AI might say “$49/month billed annually” without doing the multiplication, or worse, calculate it wrong (“The annual cost is $490”).

-This is exactly the kind of question where you’d want to route to a structured data path (or at minimum, prompt the AI to show its math) rather than relying on pure RAG.
+This is exactly the kind of question where you’d want to route to a structured data path instead of relying on pure RAG.
+I talked about this in the limitations section.

 What’s Next

-This guide covered the fundamentals of RAG.
-You now understand how to take documents, parse them into clean text, break them into searchable chunks, find the right ones when someone asks a question, and generate grounded answers.
-You also know the gotchas: access control, handling structured data, reducing hallucination, and where RAG struggles.
+That’s everything I’ve learned about RAG so far.
+You now know how to take documents, parse them into clean text, break them into searchable chunks, find the right ones when someone asks a question, and generate grounded answers.
+You also know the gotchas: access control, structured data, hallucination, and where RAG just doesn’t work.

 -

-Hybrid search: combine keyword search (BM25) with meaning-based search for better retrieval.
-Keyword search catches exact matches that embedding search sometimes misses, like product names or error codes.
+Hybrid search: combine keyword search (BM25) with meaning-based search.
+Keyword search catches exact matches that embeddings sometimes miss, like product names or error codes.

 -

-Reranking: add a second, more powerful model (like a cross-encoder) that re-scores your top results after initial retrieval.
-This is one of the highest-impact improvements you can make because it’s cheap to run on just 10-20 results.
+Reranking: add a second model (cross-encoder) that re-scores your top results after initial retrieval.
+Apparently one of the highest-impact improvements you can make because it’s cheap to run on just 10-20 results.

 -

-Streaming: show the AI’s answer as it’s being generated word by word (like ChatGPT does) instead of waiting for the full response.
-This makes the system feel much faster even when generation takes a few seconds.
+Streaming: show the answer as it’s being generated word by word instead of waiting for the full response.
+Makes it feel way faster.

 -

-Caching: save the results of frequent queries so you don’t re-compute them every time.
-If 50 people ask the same question today, you only need to run the full pipeline once.
+Caching: save frequent queries so you don’t re-compute them every time.
+If 50 people ask the same question, you only need to run the pipeline once.

 -

 Multi-modal RAG: search through images, tables, and code alongside text.
-Useful when your documents have diagrams, charts, or code examples that are important for answering questions.
+Useful when documents have diagrams or charts.

 -

-Production vector databases: move from FAISS (which runs in memory on one machine) to a hosted vector database like Pinecone, Weaviate, or Qdrant.
-These handle incremental updates, metadata filtering, scaling, and backups for you.
+Production vector databases: move from FAISS to something like Pinecone, Weaviate, or Qdrant.
+They handle incremental updates, metadata filtering, scaling, and backups.